-The control interface is a combination of methods on the view object and a pluggable Bindings class which handles the mapping of user input events such as mouse, gesture and keystrokes into commands on the view.
+The control interface is a combination of methods on the view object and a pluggable Bindings class which handles the mapping of user input events such as mouse, gesture and keystrokes into methods in the viewer.
 There are many callback functions that can be registered, allowing the user to create their own custom user interface for manipulating the view.